Above Ground Above Ground — How Long Do Above Ground Pool Pumps Last? Lifespan Guide

 6. Compare Replacement vs. Repair Costs

 Research current replacement costs for your pump size and type.
-Basic single-speed pumps range from $200-500, while variable-speed models cost $400-800.
-Compare this to repair estimates - generally, if repairs exceed 50% of replacement cost, or if the pump is over 8 years old, replacement is more economical.
+Basic single-speed pumps range from around $150-$300, while entry-level variable-speed models cost around $300-$600, and premium smart pumps with full automation and connectivity can reach around $600-$900.
+Compare this to repair estimates - generally, if repairs exceed 50% of replacement cost, or if the pump is past about 10-12 years old, replacement is more economical.
 Consider energy savings of newer, more efficient models.

 Factors That Extend Pump Lifespan